 It is important to remember that things can happen during the birth process that might not be as we had planned, hoped for, or anticipated, and in most instances these are situations that are beyond our control.
 For example, the baby may arrive early, the baby may get into an awkward position, your blood pressure may rise or fall – these are just a few examples of the number of things that can happen to anyone, they are beyond our control and are no-one’s fault.

 If this does happen to you, try and keep an open mind.
 During the process of giving birth, be guided by your health professionals who are best placed to assess the situation at the time, and draw on their experience to manage the safe arrival of your baby.

 Whilst you may be encouraged to have a birth plan which is important to discuss with your health professional in the lead up to your birth, remember that whilst this may be your ideal birth, things may happen that lead to a different intervention or outcome.
 Also, in instances where there may be more interventions required, the length of recovery time may be greater – physically and/or mentally.

 No matter what happens, or how close or far your birth experience ends up being from your ideals or your birth plan – the focus is to safely deliver your baby (or babies) – and work with the health professionals to make this happen.

 Be guided by your health professional.
 Focus on following their direction.

 Sign up to receive supportive information

-To receive addition tips and supportive information in the lead up to birth and following, we recommend that you sign up to our free, Ready to COPE email guide for expectant and new parents.
+To receive additional tips and supportive information in the lead up to birth and following birth, we recommend that you sign up to our free, Ready to COPE email guide for expectant and new parents.